merchise/xotl.fl/docs/source/narrative/language.rst

 (functions, most likely).
 A full program is just a *non-empty* sequence of definitions.

-Definitions come in three types:
+Definitions come in five types:

 - Type (scheme) declarations;